kevin-cantwell/jira-migrator/README.md

 * It is somwewhat idempodent in that it can be re-run without creating dupes.
 However, if the tool fails in the middle of a migration, migrated issues may be incomplete.
 * You may optionally migrate child issues.
 * If an issue is a subtask or has an epic, its parent will also be migrated to maintain issue heirarchy.
 Siblings and cousins (ie: parent's children or parent's parent's children) will not, unless they also appear in the JQL results.
-* "Backlinks" to the original Jira Server issue will appear in the migrated issue as a remote link.
+* Issue links are migrated, assuming the issue being linked to already exists on the target server.
-* Issue links will migrate.
+* "Backlinks" to the original Jira Server issue will appear in the migrated issue as a remote link, for posterity.

 #### Non-features
 * Sprints or boards cannot be migrated